MasqueradeOfSilence/MLS-MPM-unity/ALGO.md

 `total_stress = -pressure + shear stress`

 Thus, we need an equation for pressure.
-In NiallTL's isotropic model, he used the Tait Equation of State to calculate pressure.
+In NiallTL's isotropic model, he uses the [Cole Equation of State](https://en.wikipedia.org/wiki/Cole_equation_of_state) to calculate pressure (and incorrectly refers to it as the Tait Equation of State, apparently a [common mistake](http://www.sklogwiki.org/SklogWiki/index.php/Cole_equation_of_state) that causes much confusion for us graphics programmers).
+We should be able to use this equation for our foam as well.

+The equation of state is as follows:

+`eosStiffness * (Math.Pow((density / restDensity), eosPower) - 1)`

+But if the result of this is less than -0.1, we clamp it to -0.1.

+Density is computed in the solver, so we don't need to do any additional work there.
+And we can define the constant variables as follows:

+- `eosStiffness`: AKA a "pressure parameter".
+- `restDensity`: Rest density is just a reference density, compared to the one computed dynamically.
+- `eosPower`: The *adiabatic index*.
+Soap foam has [H20](https://nafta.wiki/pages/viewpage.action?pageId=38044367) at its core, but it also has [oxygen bubbles](http://www.mem50212.com/MDME/iTester/get-info/thermodynamics.html) and Niall chose a value of 4 without much explanation.

+Parentheses are very important.
+I was stuck on a weird behavioral bug in my Newtonian water solver for a really long time until I realized that my parentheses were incorrect.